jorgeMFS/HYMET/bench/README.md

 ---

+---

+## 11. Case Study Integration

+The case-study toolkit under `case/` reuses the HYMET runner and database filters described here.
+After completing a CAMI benchmark, run `case/run_case.sh` to produce real-data summaries and `case/run_ablation.sh` to quantify the impact of removing dominant taxa from the shared FASTA.
+The resulting tables (top taxa, ablation fallback statistics, runtime CSV) provide the hooks referenced in the manuscript outline.

-## 11. Checklist Before Sharing Results
+## 12. Checklist Before Sharing Results

 - [ ] Environment created from `environment.yml` (or `environment.lock.yml`).
 - [ ] MetaPhlAn database installed and referenced via `METAPHLAN_DB_DIR`.